Essentials of Coop Membership

 Work Exemptions

-The Coop understands that some members aren’t able to work, so we provide exemptions from the work slot requirement.
-You can be exempt from working temporarily or permanently because of a health condition or if you are caring for someone with a serious health condition.
-To qualify for such a work exemption, you will be asked to provide documentation from a licensed healthcare provider.
+We know that some members can’t work, so we offer exemptions from the work requirement.
+You may qualify for a temporary or permanent exemption if you have a health condition or care for someone with a serious health issue.
+To get an exemption, you’ll need to provide documentation from a licensed healthcare provider and apply through your Member Services account.

 Households

-If you want to join the Coop and you live with other adults—a partner, friends, children 18 or older, elderly parents—they have to join the Coop too.
-Why?
-Because they will be eating the food and enjoying our low prices.
-To benefit from the Coop, everyone must contribute to the Coop.
-There are no exceptions to this rule.
-It’s very common for members to do work shifts for their partners or other family members.
+If you want to join the Coop and live with other adults—like a partner, friends, children 18 or older, or elderly parents—they also need to join.
+This is because they’ll be eating the food and enjoying the low prices.
+Everyone who benefits from the Coop must contribute.
+There are no exceptions.
+Many members do work shifts for their partners or family members.

 Joining Fee and Investment

-In addition to working, every household member must pay a one-time, non-refundable joining fee of $25 and a member-owner equity investment (MOEI) of $100.
-The investment is refundable if you leave the Coop.
+In addition to working, each household member pays a one-time, non-refundable joining fee of $25 and a $100 member-owner equity investment (MOEI).
+The equity investment is refunded when you leave the Coop.

 The following types of income-based assistance are accepted for a reduced fee and MOEI: